githubschool/happy-day/README.md

 - Class Date: June 6 - 7, 2017
 - Facilitator: @brianamarie

+## Starting Off
+Once you are logged into the WiFi, please go to `github.com` and sign in.
+If you don't already have an account, you will need to create one.
+(You'll also need to access your email to verify your account.)

 ## Talk to Us!!

 If you have a question, or need assistance during class, **please create an issue and mention your teacher!**.